LabKey/wnprc-modules/docker/README.md

 This folder contains a set of Docker images and a Docker Compose service definition to start and run a LabKey server like the one used at the WNPRC.
 Each of the subfolders corresponds to a particular service/image used in the Compose definition (e.g., `postgres/` contains configuration information for the PostgreSQL service), and the Gradle build file helps to build the custom images that do not come from any online Docker repository (such as LabKey and our own custom cron service).

 Any service-specific configuration needs to be defined in a `.env` file in this directory, with a pre-built example file provided in `default.env`.
-All the variables in the `default.env` file has a prefix to the corresponding service (e.g. LK = labkey, PG = postgres) and they are all organized alphabetically to make it easier to group all variablas that affect the different service.
+All the variables in the `default.env` file has a prefix to the corresponding service (e.g. LK = labkey, PG = postgres) and they are all organized alphabetically to make it easier to group all variables that affect the different services.
 Before deploying the services with Compose, you will need to create this `.env` file (e.g., by copying and renaming `default.env`).

 The following files need to be rename to use SSL certificates in your local development machine: `cert.pem.default` and `key.pem.default` both files have to be rename to remove the .default .
 The names have to match the names in `.env` file.

 ## Downloading Docker Images from Docker Hub

 WNPRC maintains a service contract with Docker Hub.
 This allows the IDS unit to build images in this cloud service thus not requiring to locally build images in our production server, test environment and developer machines.
 The contract allows for five accounts to be associated with the WNPRCEHR Organization.
-The  `idsshared` account can be used to download and access our private labkey images (i.e. [labkeysnapshot](https://hub.docker.com/repository/docker/wnprcehr/labkeysnapshot/general) and [labkey](https://hub.docker.com/repository/docker/wnprcehr/labkey/general)), the token for that account can be found in `Keypass-IDS.kdbx` in the `wnprc.dirve.wisc.edu` shared folder.
+The  `idsshared` account can be used to download and access our private LabKey images (i.e. [labkeysnapshot](https://hub.docker.com/repository/docker/wnprcehr/labkeysnapshot/general) and [labkey](https://hub.docker.com/repository/docker/wnprcehr/labkey/general)), the token and password for that account can be found in `Keypass-IDS.kdbx` in the `wnprc.dirve.wisc.edu` shared folder.

+Another alternative is to login via the Docker CLI (`docker login`) with the shared username and password.
+Gradle tasks can login to Docker Hub without the need to type the password.

 All the docker images can be downloaded from Docker Hub using the following commands, user has to be login into Docker Hub.
-It is best to use a token or a password saved on the `~/.gradle/gradle.properties` by adding the following lines.
+It is best to use a token and/or a password saved on the user's home folder file called `~/.gradle/gradle.properties` by adding the following lines.

 ```
 dockerhubUsername=idsshared